Marayke Jonkers

 Marayke Caroline Jonkers (born 13 September 1981) is a retired Australian Paralympic swimmer and paratriathlete.
 She won two bronze medals at the 2004 Athens Paralympics and a silver medal at the 2008 Beijing Paralympics, along with a bronze medal at the 2010 Budapest ITU Triathlon World Championships.

 Personal

 Jonkers was born on 13 September 1981 in Hobart, and moved to Queensland as a baby.
 She lives in the Sunshine Coast of Queensland.
 She became a paraplegic due to a car accident at the age of eight months.
 She studied Communications and Social Science at the University of the Sunshine Coast where she received two bachelor's degrees.
 She works as a motivational speaker.
 In 2009, she became a graduate employment consultant for STEPS Disability Qld.

 As part of her university studies, she completed an internship with the Australian Broadcasting Corporation working in ABC Online and the Stateline television show.
 She has had stories published in The Sunshine Coast Daily and The Weekender.
 She answered fashion questions in the April 2008 edition of Link Magazine.
+She is the president of People with Disabilities Australia.